It’s been a tough for the biofuels market in recent years, but there’s still hope. Here’s a look at seven publicly traded US biofuel stocks.

 Next on our US biofuel stocks list is Green Plains, a company founded in 2004 and based in Nebraska.

-Green Plains is an ethanol producer that currently has a production capacity of 1.5 billion gallons per year, made possible with its 17 plants located around the US.
-In addition to its ethanol production, at capacity Green Plains expects it will be able to produce roughly 524 million bushels of corn on an annual basis, 4.1 million tons of distiller grains and 34 million pounds of industrial-grade corn oil.
+Green Plains is an ethanol producer that currently has a production capacity of 1.1 billion gallons per year, made possible with its 13 plants located around the US.
+In addition to its ethanol production, at capacity Green Plains expects it will be able to produce roughly 3.1 million tons of distiller grains.
 Because of this, Green Plains labels itself the second-largest consolidated owner of ethanol plants in North America.

-In addition to ethanol production, the company’s other products and services include: distillers grains, corn oil, grain storage, marketing and distribution, cattle and food ingredients.
+In addition to ethanol production, the company’s other products and services include: distillers grains, corn oil, grain storage, cattle and food ingredients, as well as marketing and distribution.

 4. Green Plains Partners (NASDAQ:GPP)